alvister88/Actuator-Neural-Net/README.md

-# Motor-Neural-Net
+# Actuator-Neural-Net
-Neural Network for system identification of motors
+Neural Network for system identification of actuators